Arcky97/Pokemon-Kyrac/README.md

 Grogo for making the script work.

-Lily In The Water for helping with the story and ideas.

 Zeta for helping making Maps and sprites.

-AcobraYT for making the custom OST's.

-Pancreas for making trainer teams and NPC lines.

-Alpal76, Zeta, Pancreas for testing the game.
+Zeta for testing the game.

 And Arcky, the main developer, for doing a bit of everything.